wso2/docs-ei/en/streaming-integrator/docs/quick-start-guide/hello-world-with-mi.md

 This quick start guide explains how to trigger an integration flow using a message received by the Streaming Integrator.

-In this example, the same message you send to the Micro Integrator goes through the `inSeq` defined, and uses the `respond` mediator (to be changed with a `grpcResponseMediator`) to send back the response to the Streaming integrator.
+In this example, the same message you send to the Micro Integrator goes through the `inSeq` defined, and uses the `respond` mediator to send back the response to the Streaming integrator.

 !!!tip "Before you begin:"